olcaytu-gurkan/CS102Section1GroupI/README.md

 ### ~ MOSES ~

 ## Project Description
 AskIt is an application that will help students to get answers to their questions and cre-ate a database of questions that will be displayed as a FAQ Section.
 If the question that the user asks is in our database, our app will show the answer automatically.
-If the ques-tion is not in the database, the user will wait for an answer from other university stu-dents.
+If the ques-tion is not in the database, the user will wait for an answer from other university students.
 This app will be easy to use as it has many user-friendly features such as filtering answers by several different criteria.
 It will be available for Android users at the moment.

 ## Project Status
 + **Group/project Selection:** completed (17.02.2020)